 Your utility bills count as credit

 More good news for those with a thin file is that credit reference agencies are beginning to receive information from utilities providers.
 This means that if you have a direct debit set up for your electricity, water or even a mobile phone contract, then they might form part of your credit history.
 Of course, this also means that you have to make sure to pay these on time.
-You can read more on our blog and also check with your utilities provider.

 If you have a thin file, remember that your credit score is not set in stone.
 You can work on it by managing debt responsibly and you can keep an eye on it for free with ClearScore.